TanStack/router/docs/framework/react/guide/type-safety.md

 <Link search={{ page: 0 }} />
 ```

 **These examples are bad for TS performance**.
 That's because `search` resolves to a union of all `search` params for all routes and TS has to check whatever you pass to the `search` prop against this potentially big union.
 As your application grows, this check time will increase linearly to number of routes and search params.
-We have done our best to optimise for this case (TypeScript will typically do this work once and cache it) but the initial check against this large union is expensive.
+We have done our best to optimize for this case (TypeScript will typically do this work once and cache it) but the initial check against this large union is expensive.
 This also applies to `params` and other API's such as `useSearch`, `useParams`, `useNavigate` etc

 Instead you should try to narrow to relevant routes with `from` or `to`